 That night I sat with my husband and cried.
 I felt like something bad would happen if I went through with the surgery, my gut told me to stop.
 And my husband told me to listen to it.
 I am so glad I did.

-After I decided to go see two other specialists for second opinions and just like my gut was telling me… I did not need the surgery; in fact my septum was far from deviated.
+After I decided to go see two other specialists for second opinions and just like my gut was telling me.
+I did not need the surgery because my septum had NOT deviated.
 I was so happy and then so damn angry.
-The other doctors told me it’s a condition (they don’t have a name for) that is caused from some sort of trauma to the Cochlea but they don’t know how or why it happens.
+Both doctors informed me that my condition had been caused by a trauma to the Cochlea.
+They don’t know how or why it happens and they don’t have a name for.
 It might get better it might not.
 Period.
 That is all they could tell me.
-They said it would just take time, anywhere from nine months to a year before the trauma would be healed.
+They said it would just take time for the trauma to heal, anywhere from nine months to a year.
 My new doctor took me off the Xanax, gave me a very low dose of Valium to take when needed and sent me on my way.

 But all I could think about was how dare this man take such a risk with me and my body and not even be remotely correct.
-I was pissed.
-He had me on several different antibiotics, steroids and Xanax for long periods of time while being treated by him.
+He had prescribed several different antibiotics, steroids, and Xanax for long periods of time while treating me.
 I was his little guinea pig.